-It is important to know that in P82, slots of 60 minutes in service mode, and 90 minutes in visitor mode, per calibrated visibility vs. wavelength curve at a given (u, v) point, will be attributed, regardless of the correlated magnitude in N-band of the target.
 Since the DIT (detector integration time) of MIDI is usually determined by the level of the thermal background illuminating the detector, the user will have no freedom on this parameter.
-Paranal Science Operation can adjust parameters of fringe exposures for faint objects.
+Paranal Science Operations can adjust parameters of fringe exposures for faint objects, but will do so only during VM observations on request of the visiting astronomer at the console.
 The values of these parameters (which are not visible for the user from the templates) are included in the FITS header of the data files that will be delivered to the user after observation.

-7.3 Geometry
+6.3 Geometry

-Important parameters of the instrument to be taken into account for the preparation of the observing schedule are the VLTI geometry during observation (the (u, v) coverage).
+Important parameters of the instrument to be taken into account for the preparation of the observing schedule are the VLTI geometry during observation, the (u, v) coverage.
 The selection of the baseline requires the knowledge of both the geometry of the VLTI and of that of the target.